Playing the Game

 Once connected, you can chat with other players using the pop-up chat system from within MegaMek.
 You can also join MegaMek Slack for chat.

 Many players love to create their own custom units.
-The Tech Manual contains base rules for creating your own units for most unit types and Tactical Operations and Strategic Operations contain advanced equipment and construction rules for some advanced units.
+The Tech Manual contains base rules for creating your own units for most unit types and Tactical Operations: Advanced Units & Equipment and Strategic Operations contain advanced equipment and construction rules for some advanced units.

 MegaMekLab can currently build the following unit types: